mensenvau/validate_sql_query/README.md

 - I've been thinking for about 2 hours that this is possible, but it's looking increasingly like a bad solution. top N,distinct, functions, etc. if added.

+- There are two options to use column name [column name] or "column name" ...
+I use second ("column name")

 only:

 ```